eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - verifies that the Wallet Unit is in possession of the private key belonging to the public key in the WUA.
 This proves that the Wallet Unit is authentic and is provided by the trusted Wallet Provider.

-##### 6.6.3.12 Relying Party verifies that Wallet Unit is not suspended or revoked
+##### 6.6.3.12 Relying Party verifies that WUA is not revoked

-[Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wallet-unit-is-not-suspended-or-revoked) explained how a PID Provider, or an Attestation Provider, can verify that a Wallet Unit is not suspended or revoked.
+[Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked explained how a PID Provider or an Attestation Provider can verify that a Wallet Unit is not suspended or revoked.
 The same mechanism is used by Relying Party Instances as well.

 ##### 6.6.3.13 Wallet Unit enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data